bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `nextSibling()` method steps are to [traverse siblings](https://dom.spec.whatwg.org/#concept-traverse-siblings) with [this](https://webidl.spec.whatwg.org/#this) and next.

-[TreeWalker/previousSibling](https://developer.mozilla.org/en-US/docs/Web/API/TreeWalker/previousSibling "The TreeWalker.previousSibling() method moves the current Node to its previous sibling, if any, and returns the found sibling.
-If there is no such node, return null and the current node is not changed.")
+[TreeWalker/previousSibling](https://developer.mozilla.org/en-US/docs/Web/API/TreeWalker/previousSibling 'The TreeWalker.previousSibling() method moves the current Node to its previous sibling, if any, and returns the found sibling.
+If there is no such node, return null and the current node is not changed.')

 In all current engines.